Research

 Interested in supporting writing-related or student-led research?
 Consider making a gift to the WRC!

-WRC Directors and Tutors Present at SWCA
+WRC Director & Tutors Present at MAWCA Conference

 WRC Undergraduate Tutor Research Award

 This award funds a tutor’s ongoing writing center-related research and/or conference expenses up to $1500, which includes a $250 stipend payable upon completion of the project.
 This award is made possible by Tonya Wertz-Orbaugh and the late Dave Orbaugh.
-For the inaugural year (2023-2024), the WRC awarded two undergraduate researchers:

 Katelyn’s research will focus on understanding ADHD writing processes as described by ADHD writers and translating this knowledge to tutors to strengthen the overall understanding of ADHD writing styles.

-Bree Johnson, “Building an Emotionally Intelligent Writing Center”
+Bree Johnson (2023-2024 winner), “Building an Emotionally Intelligent Writing Center”

 Bree’s research is focused on integrating emotional/mindfulness training into our writing center, and watching over the course of an academic year how this training influences and helps both tutors and clients in the center.

-Maya Osaka, “Disability and Neurodiversity in Writing Center Design.”
+Maya Osaka (2023-2024), “Disability and Neurodiversity in Writing Center Design.”

 Maya’s project will explore the way that disability and accessibility are conceptualized in Writing Centers from the perspective of Writing Center tutors and directors.